 - Forms (Related family forms regulated by Family Responsibility and Support Arrears Enforcement Act, 1996)

 The Ministry of the Attorney General’s Family Court Support Worker program keeps victims of domestic violence informed and protected throughout the family court process.

 Specialized Court at the Ontario Court of Justice

 The Ontario Court of Justice has a proud tradition of opening specialized courts.
 The Integrated Domestic Violence Court (IDVC) is one example of a specialized court.
 The IDVC provides one judge per family when that family is facing a domestic violence charge and is going through a separation.
 Information about the IDVC is available online.

 If you or one of your witnesses requires an interpreter for a scheduled court date, immediately advise the court office where your case is scheduled to be heard.
-The Ministry of the Attorney General provides interpreters for child protection matters and for those people who qualify for a fee waiver and who are French-speaking, require sign language or if the Court orders an interpreter.
+The Ministry of the Attorney General provides interpreters for those people who qualify for a fee waiver, are French-speaking or need visual language interpretation or if the Court orders an interpreter.
 You can find more information about interpreters on the Ministry’s website.